 In 1993, Michelle was appointed director of Chicago’s Public Allies, a nonprofit program that supports young adults to develop their knowledge and skills to become future leaders in the public sector.
 In 1996, she was appointed associate dean of student services at the University of Chicago where she developed the University’s first community service program, and in 2002, Michelle started to work for the Hospitals of the University of Chicago as director of external affairs and community relations.

 In May 2005, she became the University of Chicago Medical Center’s vice president for community relations and external affairs, and she continued to work there on a part-time basis until Barack was sworn in as president.
 She first got national attention when she was at Barack’s side as he was delivering an important speech at the 2004 Democratic National Convention, after which he was elected as U.S. Senator from Illinois.

-Michelle is very conscious of family diets and health, and she is a fervent supporter of organic-food movements, so at guests and the family are served predominantly organic food.
-Michelle, together with a group of 5th graders planted an huge fresh vegetables garden in D.C., installed beehives on the White House’s South Lawn, and contributes to efforts to reduce childhood obesity.
+Michelle is very conscious of family diets and health, and she is a fervent supporter of organic food movements, so at guests and the family are served predominantly organic food.
+Michelle, together with a group of 5th graders, planted a huge fresh vegetables garden in D.C., installed beehives on the White House’s South Lawn, and contributes to efforts to reduce childhood obesity.

 Michelle strongly focuses on health-and-wellness matters, and in 2012, she launched a new fitness initiative for children under the umbrella of her ‘Let’s Move’ program.
 Along with several sports organizations, such as the U.S. Olympic team, she is working to persuade young people to try out new sports activities, and already in 2016, more than 1.5 million children participate in local Olympic or Paralympic sports activities.